About Engineers Australia Sydney

 To find out more about the Illawarra Flame House visit the Powerhouse website.

-Cochlear Autumn School of Engineering is an initiative organised by Engineers Australia, Sydney Division, ‘Engineering’ Universities and participating Rotary Clubs.
-The objective of is to give Sydney metropolitan area high school students a better understanding of what engineering is and how it works in everyday life.
+The Engineering Summer School, is supported by Honeywell and Office of the NSW Chief Scientist & Engineer.
+It is a collaboration between Engineers Australia, Sydney’s leading Engineering Universities, Rotary Clubs and key Engineering organisations.
+The objective is to give high school students a better understanding of what engineering is and how it works in everyday life.

-The Cochlear Autumn School of Engineering will bring together 50 Year 11 and 12 Students from Sydney Metropolitan Area and who are facing choices which will influence their future careers.
+The Engineering Summer School will bring together 100 Year 11 Students from Regional NSW and Sydney Metropolitan Area and who are facing choices which will influence their future careers.
+It is a residential school with students accommodated on campus.

 Engineers cultivate creative, enquiring minds, a strong interest in mathematics, science and the environment, and want to contribute to improving the quality of life for everyone.
 Within each engineering discipline there are many career paths from management to research and teaching, from construction and maintenance to sales and marketing.
 Engineering is a prestigious profession and is essential for a nation’s future development, creating wealth and employment which increases living standards throughout our societies.